SAP-archive/kubernetes-deployment-orchestrator/doc/tutorial.md

 ## Associations

+You can have 3 types of associations
+* sub charts
+* depedencies
+* helm sub charts

 ### Subcharts

 Subcharts can be used if another chart is owned (not shared) by the parent chart.
 You can set any property of the sub chart.